Byont-Ventures/hackathon/frontend/README.md

 In the Wagmi configuration, you can see three networks:

-- localhost => Local blockchain.
+- Localhost => Local blockchain.
 You would create one by running `anvil` if you installed Foundry.
 - Goerli => Goerli test network.
-- Mainnet => The main Ethereum network with the "real" Ethereum.
+- Mainnet => The Ethereum network with the "real" Ethereum.

 You can add a network here if you ever need to add it.